 Fafner is a 26-episode long anime about a lone island, Tatsumiyajima, in a world where aliens called Festum have invaded and subsequently wrecked much of the human population.
 Major cities and/or countries are gone (naturally, Japan is included), but Tatsumiyajima is left alone... that is, until the Festum come back once more.
 There're no worries, however; the show's gigantic machines, the Fafners, are more than adequate to kick some golden butt.Throughout the series, the Fafners' pilots, which are revealed to be specific children on the island, are introduced to aid the protagonist in combat; some blow up, get scrapped, or become inducted into the team.
 Then the island accidentally makes contact with the U.N., who more or less blackmails them into joining the big war against the Festum (and mainly because the U.N.'s own machines suck to the nth degree).Fans of Gundam SEED might note the similar character designs; after all, they share the same designer in that aspect.
 The Humongous Mecha of the series, however, are anything but Gundam-like, and are more akin to Evangelion.
 Indeed, the storyline and all material contained in the series itself can be called as such, although their usage, looks, and overall plot point differ by varying degrees.It also had a 50-minute TV special made for it.
 Fafner: Right of Left tells the story of how Tatsumiyajima narrowly avoided all-out war with the Festum even before the series began, by splitting off a section of the island as a decoy (with people left behind to steer it around, no less), arming them with cool-looking prototypes and the prototypes of the kids in the main series (all the widdle children around are like that), and generally telling them that their mission, more or less, is one of duty-bound suicide.
 Expect less of the main series' bittersweet ending than flat-out slaughter... regrettably, not all of the Festum's fault alone.A theatrical film, Heaven And Earth, premiered on December 25, 2010 and a second season was confirmed under the name Soukyuu no Fafner: Exodus taking place two years after Heaven and Earth.
-It will begin airing in Fall of 2014.A character sheet has been started.
+It will begin airing in January of 2015.A character sheet has been started.
 Needless to say, it needs more love.Some tropes include:

 Ace Custom: Arguably all of the Nothung models, since each one is customised for a particular role and each pilot is assigned to the one they are judged to be a good match for.
 Subverted in the case of the Megatherion and Babylon, which are not so special when one considers how powerful Fafners are supposed to be.